vesselapi/integrations/src/platforms/pandadoc/README.md

 ## Description

-PandaDoc is a digital document automation software that allows businesses to create, send, track, and eSign documents.
-It streamlines the process of document approval and signing, enhancing efficiency and productivity.
+PandaDoc is a software company that specializes in automating the process of creating, approving, and eSigning proposals, quotes, and contracts.
+The platform also provides capabilities to track document analytics, collaboration tools, and CRM integrations.

 ## Resources